Tsunami: Mitigation

 In some tsunami-prone countries, earthquake engineering measures have been taken to reduce the damage caused onshore.

 Japan, where tsunami science and response measures first began following a disaster in 1896, has produced ever-more elaborate countermeasures and response plans.
 The country has built many tsunami walls of up to 12 m high to protect populated coastal areas.
 Other localities have built floodgates of up to 15.5 m high and channels to redirect the water from an incoming tsunami.
 However, their effectiveness has been questioned, as tsunamis often overtop the barriers.

-The Fukushima Daiichi nuclear disaster was directly triggered by the 2011 Tōhoku earthquake and tsunami, when waves exceeded the height of the plant's sea wall.
+The Fukushima Daiichi nuclear disaster was directly triggered by the 2011 Tōhoku earthquake and tsunami, when waves exceeded the height of the plant's sea wall and flooded the emergency generators.
 Iwate Prefecture, which is an area at high risk from tsunami, had tsunami barriers walls (Taro sea wall) totalling 25 km long at coastal towns.
 The 2011 tsunami toppled more than 50% of the walls and caused catastrophic damage.